JoshCheek/surrogate/Readme.md

 After you've implemented the real version of your mock (assuming a [top-down](http://vimeo.com/31267109) style of development), how do you prevent your real object from getting out of synch with your mock?

-Assert that your mock has the same interface as your real class.
+Assert that your mock has the **same interface** as your real class.
 This will fail if the mock inherits methods methods not on the real class.
 And it will fail if the real class has or lacks any methods defined on the mock or inherited by the mock.

+Presently, it will ignore methods defined directly in the mock (as it adds quite a few of its own methods, and generally considers them to be helpers).
+In a future version, you will be able to tell it to treat other methods as part of the API (will fail if they don't match, and maybe record their values).

 ```ruby
 class User